Competitive Advantage of Huffman and Shannon-Fano Codes: Introduction

-A \textit{code} for a given source $X$ is a mapping $C:\Alphabet \longrightarrow \{0,1\}^*$ and the binary strings $C(1), \dots, C(n)$ are called \textit{codewords} of $C$.
+A \textit{code} for a given source $X$ is a mapping $C:\Alphabet \to \{0,1\}^*$ and for each $u\in S$, the binary string $C(u)$ is called a \textit{codeword} of $C$.
 A \textit{prefix code} is a code where no codeword is a prefix of any other codeword.

 A \textit{code tree} for a prefix code $C$ is a rooted binary tree whose leaves correspond to the codewords of $C$; specifically, the codeword associated with each leaf is the binary word denoting the path from the root to the leaf.
 The \textit{length} of a code tree node is its path length from the root.
 The $r$th \textit{row} of a code tree is the set of nodes whose length is $r$, and we will view a code tree's root as being on the top of the tree with the tree growing downward.
 For example, row $r$ of a code tree is ``higher'' in the tree than row $r+1$.
-If $x$ and $y$ are nodes in a code tree, then $x$ is a \textit{descendent} of $y$ if there is a downward path of length zero or more from $y$ to $x$.
+If $x$ and $y$ are nodes in a code tree, then $x$ is a \textit{descendant} of $y$ if there is a downward path of length zero or more from $y$ to $x$.
 Two nodes in a tree are called \textit{siblings} if they have the same parent.
-In a code tree, for any collection $A$ of nodes having no common leaf descendents, define $P(A)$ to be the probability of the set of all leaf descendents of $A$ in the tree.
+In a code tree, for any collection $A$ of nodes define $P(A)$ to be the probability of the set of all leaf descendants of $A$ in the tree.

 A (binary) \textit{Huffman tree} is a code tree constructed from a source by recursively combining two smallest-probability nodes until only one node with probability $1$ remains.
 The initial source probabilities correspond to leaf nodes in the tree.
 A \textit{Huffman code} for a given source is a mapping of source symbols to binary words by assigning the source symbol corresponding to each leaf in the Huffman tree to the binary word describing the path from the root to that leaf.
-A \textit{Shannon-Fano code} is a prefix code, such that for each $y\in\Alphabet$ the codeword associated with the source symbol $y$ has length $\lceil \log_2 \frac{1}{P(y)}\rceil$.
+A \textit{Shannon-Fano code} is a prefix code such that for each $y\in\Alphabet$ the codeword associated with the source symbol $y$ has length $\lceil \log_2 \frac{1}{P(y)}\rceil$.

 Given a source with alphabet $\Alphabet$ and a prefix code $C$, for each $y\in \Alphabet$ the length of the binary codeword $C(y)$ is denoted $l_C(y)$.
 Two codes $C_1$ and $C_2$ are \textit{length equivalent} if $l_{C_1}(y) = l_{C_2}(y)$ for every source symbol $y\in\Alphabet$.
 The \textit{average length} of a code $C$ for a source with alphabet $\Alphabet$ is $\displaystyle\sum_{y\in\Alphabet} l_C(y) P(y)$.
 A prefix code is \textit{expected length optimal} for a given source if no other prefix code achieves a smaller average codeword length for the source.